Toribio de Benavente: Evangelist New Spain

 Even though Motolinía protected Indians against the abuse of Guzmán, he did not share the opinions of the Dominican bishop, Bartolomé de las Casas, who saw the conquest and subjugation of the Indians as a crime against all Christian morality.
 Motolinía believed that God would protect the Indians once converted and that the missionary work thus was more important than fighting the encomienda system, and defended it along with evangelization.
-In fact, in a famous letter to King Charles V of Spain, he undertook a virulent attack on Las Casas, intending to discredit him completely.
+In a famous letter to King Charles V of Spain, he undertook a virulent attack on Las Casas, intending to discredit him completely.
 He called him "a grievous man, restless, importunate, turbulent, injurious, and prejudicial", and even an apostate, in that he had renounced the Bishopric of Chiapas.
-He furthermore advised the king to have Las Casas shut up for safe keeping in a monastery.
+He advised the king to have Las Casas shut up for safe keeping in a monastery.

 In 1545, the encomenderos of Chiapas asked for him to come there to defend them against Las Casas but he declined, in the same way he declined a position as bishop offered to him by the king.
 The letter to the king is an important document, clarifying the Franciscan position of baptizing as many Indians as possible if they presented themselves for it.
 In the time of the conquest Mexico's devastating plagues had reduced the indigenous population considerably and the Franciscans feared for the souls of Indians who died without baptism.

 They took the position that they should baptize to ensure salvation, but also continue pastoral care so that Indians would grow more knowledgeable about their new Christian faith.
 The Dominican Order was famous for its adherence to firm doctrinal positions, which meant that they refused baptism to Indians in Mexico if they were deemed to lack knowledge in the tenets of Christianity.

 In his letter to the king, Motolinia recounts an incident of Las Casas's refusal to baptize an Indian in Tlaxcala.; I said to Las Casas: "How is this, father, all this zeal and love that you say you have for the Indians is exhausted in loading them down and going around writing about Spaniards, and vexing the Indians, since your grace loads down more Indians than thirty (Franciscan) friars?
 And since you won't baptize or instruct an Indian, it would be well if you would pay those that you so load down and tire out."